cecomp-rp/site/README.md

 # CEComp's site

+NEVER commit the directly in the main branch.
+DO NOT change the code unless the full functionality of the app is confirmed.
+DO NOT overwrite the backup branch before the documentation is finished.
+If something goes wrong, the branch is there to restore the latest stable version.
+Respect the development process described in this readme, and futurely in the documentation.

 ## How to contribute
 ### Issues
 You can report a bug or request a new feature on the Issues tab.